-What Does Short-Term Rental Insurance Cover?
+What Does Short-term Rental Insurance Cover?

 Here’s a closer look at some of the ways this coverage protects your home:

-Should You Get Short-Term Home Rental Insurance?
+Should You Get Short-term Home Rental Insurance?

 For starters, it’s important to understand that if you rent out a property to a tenant year-round, you’ll need landlord insurance.
 If you rent out your home with home-share companies like Airbnb or VRBO for 62 days or less per year, you’ll want short-term home rental insurance.

-Find the Right Short-Term Rental Insurance for Your Home
+How to Find the Right Short-Term Rental Insurance for Your Home